Boston Science Fiction Film Festival

+The Boston Science Fiction Film Festival is an annual event held in the Greater Boston area, traditionally during the week that concludes with Presidents' Day in February.
+Established in 1976, it is recognized as the second-oldest independent genre film festival in the United States.
+The festival features a diverse selection of more than 100 science fiction films, including both features and shorts, from around the globe.
+Its programming culminates in a 24-hour movie marathon, which presents a mix of classic, contemporary, and schlock science fiction films.

 History

 Beginnings

 The ‘Thon began back in 1976 at the Orson Welles Cinema in Cambridge, Massachusetts.
 It was designed to complement the Boskone, the Boston Science Fiction Convention, playing in Boston that same weekend.
 Sunday, February 15, 1976, was the inaugural program.
-It featured "This Island Earth", "The Day the Earth Stood Still", "The War of the Worlds", "Things to Come", "The Thing from Another World","Them!" and "Zardoz".
+It featured This Island Earth, The Day the Earth Stood Still, The War of the Worlds, Things to Come, The Thing from Another World, Them!, and Zardoz.
 Tickets for the 14 feature film event cost $4.75 with a complimentary champagne toast at the conclusion.

-The following year featured a sneak preview of a then-unknown "Star Wars".
+The following year featured a sneak preview of a then-unknown Star Wars.
 Collectible posters were given out to attendees who paid the $4.95 admission price.
 By 1978, the event was given a tagline of SF3, connoting its third year.
-In a controversial decision, The ‘Thon’s 10th anniversary was a 36-hour endurance event.
-Additionally the Marathon programming has included a variety of short films, serialized dramas (such as the original Buck Rodgers), and cartoons such as the Warner Brothers classic Duck Dodgers in the 24½th Century.
+In a controversial decision, the ‘Thon’s 10th anniversary was a 36-hour endurance event.
+Additionally, the Marathon programming has included a variety of short films, serialized dramas (such as the original Buck Rogers), and cartoons such as the Warner Brothers classic Duck Dodgers in the 24½th Century.